-i.
+k.
 Revenue recognition:

-The Company derives its revenues from license fees for its products, software subscriptions, support, consulting and training programs.
-The Company sells its products primarily through distributors, resellers, OEMs, system integrators and MSPs, all of whom are considered endusers.
+The Company derives its revenues from products and licenses, software subscriptions, support, training and consulting.
+The Company sells its products primarily through channel partners including distributors, resellers, OEMs, system integrators and MSPs, all of whom are considered end-users.
+The Company also sells its products directly to end users through its Web site.

 The Company accounts for software sales in accordance with Statement of Position No. 97-2, "Software Revenue Recognition ("SOP No. 97-2"), as amended.
-In addition, the Company has adopted Statement of Position No. 98-9, "Modification of SOP No. 97-2, Software Revenue Recognition with Respect to Certain Transactions, "("SOP No. 98-9").
+In addition, the Company has adopted Statement of Position No. 98-9, "Modification of SOP No. 97-2, Software Revenue Recognition with Respect to Certain Transactions" ("SOP No. 98-9").
 SOP No. 98-9 requires that revenue be recognized under the "residual method" when Vendor Specific Objective Evidence ("VSOE") of Fair Value exists for all undelivered elements and VSOE does not exist for all of the delivered elements.

 Revenue from license fees is recognized when persuasive evidence of an arrangement exists, delivery of the product has occurred, the fee is fixed or determinable, and collectability is probable.
+Arrangements with payment terms extending beyond customary payment terms are considered not to be fixed or determinable.
+If the fee is considered not to be fixed or determinable, revenue is deferred and recognized when payments become due from the customer or are actually collected, providing that all other revenue recognition criteria have been met.

-Software subscription, support, consulting and training program revenues included in multiple-element arrangements are deferred and either recognized on a straight-line basis over the term of the software subscription and support agreement or when services are performed.
-Revenues earned on software arrangements involving multiple-elements are allocated to each element based on the its VSOE of fair value.
-The VSOE of fair value of the undelivered elements (software subscription, support, consulting services and training) is generally determined based on the price charged for the undelivered element when sold separately or renewed.
+Software subscription and support revenues included in multiple-element arrangements are deferred and either recognized on a straight-line basis over the term of the software subscription and support agreement or when consulting and training services are performed.
+Revenues earned on software arrangements involving multiple-elements are allocated to each undelivered element based on VSOE of fair value.
+The VSOE of fair value of the undelivered elements (software subscription, support, consulting services and training) is determined based on the price charged for the undelivered element when sold separately or renewed.

 The Company maintains certain provisions for product returns, in accordance with Statement of Financial Accounting Standard No. 48, "Revenue Recognition When Right of Return Exists", based on its experience with historical sales returns, analysis of credit memo data and other known factors.
-Such provisions amounted to \$3,598 and \$2,098 as of December 31, 2002 and 2003, respectively.
+Such provisions amounted to \$2,098 and \$1,531 as of December 31, 2003 and 2004, respectively.